CutmanMike/gvhre/Classes.md

 ## ACS

-You will need at least one ACS script loaded via **LOADACS** that imports **TRAITSDB**.
-If you're doing this in slade, copy **TRAITSDB.acs** from the GVH:RE pk3 file into the same directory you will have your other .acs files.
-You do not need to compile this file, it just needs to be available for your script compiler.
+You will need at least one ACS script loaded via **LOADACS**.
+That script needs to #include **GVHADD** to access the trait and class registering functions.
+If you're doing this in slade, copy **GVHADD.acs** from the GVH:RE pk3 file into the same directory you will have your other .acs files.
+You *do not* need to compile this file, it just needs to be available for your script compiler.
 Once you've set that up, create your new acs text file.
 It should have the following at the top:

 ```
 #library "MYCLASS"
 #include "zcommon.acs"
-#import "TraitsDB.acs"
+#include "GVHADD.acs"
 ```

 ### Registering your class

 You need an OPEN script that registers your class and the traits it will get.
 You can use the functions **RegisterClass** and **RegisterTrait** that we import from TraitsDB to do this.

 - **RegisterClass(str playeractor, int team)** - The player actor name is the actor of the playerclass.
-Team is which team they belong to (0 humans, 1 ghouls).
+Team is which team they belong to, which should be either GVHADD_HUMAN_TEAM or GVHADD_GHOUL_TEAM.
-- **RegisterTrait(str playeractor, str traitactor, str unused)** - The player actor name is the actor of the playerclass.
+- **RegisterTrait(str playeractor, str traitactor)** - The player actor name is the actor of the playerclass.
 Traitactor is the trait inventory item (see [Traits.md](Traits.md)).
-The last argument is currently unused.

 You will also need a copy of this script to execute for the clients using an OPEN CLIENTSIDE script.
 Here is an example the scripts that registers a class: